 If it is decided to introduce a new speed limit or alter an existing one a Traffic Regulation Order is needed.
 A lengthy legal procedure has to be followed to make the Order, which can take over a year to process.

-Remember that speeds appear much faster to a pedestrian at the road-side than they really are.
+Remember that speeds appear much faster to a pedestrian at the roadside than they really are.
 Speed limits must be appropriate for the conditions and at a level which drivers will obey without the Police being in constant attendance.
 The introduction of a speed limit by itself will not necessarily reduce traffic speeds.
 Other measures may also be required.
-It should also be recognised that on occasions traffic in an urban area may exceed the 30 limit and it is very difficult to do anything about this.
+It should also be noted the majority of drivers do comply with the speed limit and it is only a minority of drivers that choose to exceed this limit.

 If you still believe that traffic travels too fast along roads in your area you can help the Council by identifying when and where the problem occurs.